publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch98/schIX/m__us_usc_t7_s7014.md

         (7) The authority of the Secretary to establish in the Department the Office of Advocacy and Outreach in accordance with [section 6934 of this title][/us/usc/t7/s6934].

-        (8) The authority of the Secretary to carry out amendments made to this title by the Agricultural Act of 2014.
+        (8) The authority of the Secretary to carry out amendments made to this chapter by the Agricultural Act of 2014.

 ([Pub.
 L. 103–354, title II, § 296][/us/pl/103/354/s296], Oct.
 13, 1994, [108 Stat.
 3238][/us/stat/108/3238]; [Pub.
 L. 105–277, div.
 A, § 101(a)][/us/pl/105/277/s101/a] \[title X, § 1001(4)\], Oct.
 21, 1998, [112 Stat.
 2681][/us/stat/112/2681], 2681–42; [Pub.
 L. 107–171, title X, § 10704(c)][/us/pl/107/171/s10704/c], May 13, 2002, [116 Stat.
 518][/us/stat/116/518]; [Pub.
 L. 110–234, title VII, § 7511(b)][/us/pl/110/234/s7511/b], title XIV, § 14013(b), May 22, 2008, [122 Stat.
 1267][/us/stat/122/1267], 1453; [Pub.
 L. 110–246, § 4(a)][/us/pl/110/246/s4/a], title VII, § 7511(b), title XIV, § 14013(b), June 18, 2008, [122 Stat.
 1664][/us/stat/122/1664], 2028, 2215; [Pub.
 L. 113–79, title I, § 1610(b)][/us/pl/113/79/s1610/b], Feb.
 7, 2014, [128 Stat.
 710][/us/stat/128/710].)

  __References in Text__

-    This chapter, referred to in subsec. (a), was in the original “this title”, meaning title II of [Pub.
+    This chapter, referred to in subsecs. (a) and (b)(8), was in the original “this title”, meaning title II of [Pub.
 L. 103–354][/us/pl/103/354], Oct.
 13, 1994, [108 Stat.
 3209][/us/stat/108/3209], known as the Department of Agriculture Reorganization Act of 1994.
 For complete classification of title II to the Code, see Short Title note set out under [section 6901 of this title][/us/usc/t7/s6901] and Tables.

     Reorganization Plan No. 2 of 1953, referred to in subsec. (b)(2), is Reorg.
 Plan No. 2 of 1953, June 4, 1953, 18 F.R.
 3219, [67 Stat.
 633][/us/stat/67/633], as amended, which is set out as a note under [section 2201 of this title][/us/usc/t7/s2201].